csev/cc4e/book/chap06.md

 The question of the type declaration for `alloc` is a vexing one for any language that takes its type-checking seriously.
-In C, the best procedure is to declare that `alloc` returns a pointer to char, then explicitly coerce the pointer into the desired type with a cast.
+In C, the best procedure is to declare that `alloc` returns a pointer to `char`, then explicitly coerce the pointer into the desired type with a cast.
 That is, if `p` is declared as

     char *p;